cguerrerodev/cracking-the-coding-interview-solutions/README.md

 Output: "Mr%20John%20Smith"

 **Answer:**

 ---

-1.4 Palindrome Permutation: Given a string, write a function to check if it is a permutation of a palin­ drome.
+**1.4 Palindrome Permutation:** Given a string, write a function to check if it is a permutation of a palin­ drome.
 A palindrome is a word or phrase that is the same forwards and backwards.
 A permutation is a rearrangement of letters.
 The palindrome does not need to be limited to just dictionary words.

 EXAMPLE
 Input: Tact Coa
 Output: True (permutations: "taco cat", "atco eta", etc.)

+---